 This kind of functionalist argument was a central part of the thesis in classical Marxism that the state was part of the "superstructure".
-I do not want to dwell on this classical view, since it is not widely supported in contemporary discussions (at least in this form), but it is worth briefly explaining its logic.
+I do not want to dwell on this classical view, since it is not widely supported in contemporary discussions (at least in this form), and we will look at this more closely when we discuss historical materialism at the end of the semester, but it is worth briefly explaining its logic.

-2 What is a Superstructure?
+What is a Superstructure?

-1. Superstructures support bases: without superstructures bases would collapse.

-2. Cohen's image: a roof holding up the struts.
-Without the roof, the stuts fall down.

-3. Bases explain superstructures: The explanation for the presence of the roof is the need to hold up the struts.
-The base explains functionally the form of the superstructure: the state exists and takes the form that it does because it is necessary to reproduce class relations.

-4. Superstructures are not epiphenomenal: they have tremendous effects.
+- 1. Superstructures support bases: without superstructures bases would collapse. - 2.
+G.A.
+Cohen's image: a roof holding up the struts.
+Without the roof, the struts fall down. - 3.
+Bases explain superstructures: The explanation for the presence of the roof is the need to hold up the struts.
+The base explains functionally the form of the superstructure: the state exists and takes the form that it does because it is necessary to reproduce class relations. - 4.
+Superstructures are not epiphenomenal: they have tremendous effects.